hamMUSings/BrowserShack/Configuration.md

 # Wavelog Setup Information

+When you launch Wavelog for the first time it will walk you through setting it up and creating a user.
+The only specific settings for BrowserShack are:

+* Database Server: wavelog-db
+* Database Name: wavelog
+* Database Password: The password that was changed in the compose.yaml

+All other setup and use are covered on [Wavelog's github wiki](https://github.com/wavelog/wavelog/wiki/Dashboard)

 # Digipanel Setup Information

 Most of the setup for WSJT-x and GridTracker2 are not special to BrowserShack.
 Refer to their specific websites for more information on general configuration / use.